Skip to Content

 • Grantor Retained Annuity Trust (GRAT): GRAT planning involves the Grantor giving assets to an Irrevocable Trust but getting back an annuity.
 Typically done to shift assets to descendants, the goal is to transfer assets without triggering Gift Tax recognition.

-• Qualified Domestic Trust (QDOT): Used when one spouse is not a US citizen.
-The QDOT allows the US Citizen spouse to leave assets for the non-citizen spouse’s care without triggering taxes.
+• Qualified Domestic Trust (QDOT): This type of trust is used when one spouse is not a US citizen.
+It allows the US-citizen spouse to leave assets for the non-citizen spouse’s care without triggering taxes.

 • Qualified Personal Resident Trust (QPRT): Parents often use a QPRT to transfer a home to descendants at a low gift tax value.
 The Grantor gives the house to the Irrevocable Trust but receives back the right to the home’s rent-free use.